Ajakelewis/SeniorDesign/Project1.md

 #### Note that we also have the option to use a Application Load Balancer (ALB) or an Elastic Load Balancer (ELB)

+# Ansible Task
+We created two playbooks for Ansible:
+1. Web server setup and configuration
+2. Service deployment
+The first playbook will do everything to take a newly created instance and make it usable by the our application.

+# Serverless Tasks (LAMBDA)
+AWS Lambda lets us run code without provisioning or managing servers.

+To help reduce costs, We created a Lambda function that will start and stop our EC2 instances.